Lauderdale County DUI Court Process

 What to Bring to Court

-- Court Summons: The citation you received from the arresting officer.
+- Court Summons: Bring the court summons or any other official documents you received from the court.

-- Professional Dress Code: Dress professionally and respectfully.
-Avoid wearing casual clothing, such as t-shirts, shorts, or hats.
+- Professional Dress Code: Dress professionally.
+Avoid wearing casual clothing such as jeans, shorts, or t-shirts.

 Local Court Procedures